Overview

 Data Source: Above figures are unofficial estimates obtained from industry sources, including Fitch Solutions.

-In the near term, growth in the medical device market remains subdued due to the economic recession, which the COVID-19 pandemic has exacerbated.
-Whilst the value has increased in local currency, it has decreased in dollar terms, reflecting the currency fluctuations of the South African Rand.
-An increase in government spending to upgrade public health facilities and systems as part of their NHI implementation program may catalyze some growth in this sector, though the recent, significant budgetary shortfalls and the pandemic fallout will likely negatively impact government spending.
-Private sector investment will also continue, albeit at a cautious pace, as many increasingly are coming under considerable cost pressures.
-The United States continues to dominate this market sector, with other major suppliers from the EU (Germany, France, Switzerland, other EU member states) and Asia (China, India, South Korea, and Japan).
+In the near term, growth in the medical device market remains subdued due to the economic instability, which the COVID-19 pandemic has exacerbated.
+Whilst the value has increased in local currency, it has remained flat in dollar terms, reflecting the currency fluctuations of the South African Rand.
+An increase in government spending to upgrade public health facilities and systems as part of their NHI implementation program may catalyze some growth in this sector, though the recent, significant budgetary shortfalls and cuts in the provincial and national health departments, as well as the pandemic fallout will likely negatively impact government spending.
+Private sector investment will grow at a slower pace due to inflation, uncertainty about NHI, and other cost pressures.
+The United States continues to dominate this medical device market, with other major suppliers from the EU (Germany, France, Switzerland, other EU member states) and Asia (China, India, South Korea, and Japan).

-Projected growth in this market will be muted, the market is very small for high-end elective procedures due to the associated costs and limited insurance coverage.
-Over 90 percent of products in this market is imported, mainly from the United States and Germany.
-Smaller suppliers include Switzerland and China.
-There are some local manufacturers that supply dental instruments, supplies, and implants.
+Dental: Around 85 percent of equipment in this sector is imported, primarily from the United States and Germany, with smaller supply coming in from mainland China and Switzerland.
+The market is very small for high-end elective procedures due to the associated costs and limited insurance coverage.
+The majority of dental work, particularly in the public sector, focuses on extraction, fillings, and cleaning.
+There are some local manufacturers that supply and export dental instruments, and implants.

-South Africa does little local manufacturing, which is mostly confined to assembly and lower-end products (there are exceptions).
-There are government incentives in place to encourage this sector, which is likely to increase in the future.
+South Africa engages in some local manufacturing, which is mostly confined to assembly and lower end products (there are exceptions).
+There are government incentives in place to encourage local growth in this sector.
 South African exports are mainly to other countries in Sub-Saharan Africa.

 Pharmaceuticals